libmanuk/DOSiMagickConvertDir/README.md

 Original filenames are used and the original .TIF images remain in the directory after the script has finished processing.
 Images are also flattened through processing.

+The scipt does a simple file count to check and see if all the files were processed.

 ## How to use this batch script.

 1. Place a copy of the .bat file in a directory that has some .TIF images to convert.